DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 Passive abilities:
 - Vulnerable to all elemental damage.
-- Gain 1 Phantasmal at the beginning of each Combat.
+- Gain 1 Phantasmal at the beginning of combat.
 - Void mana does not block Mana Consumption.

 Special Ability: